edulan/react-app-example/README.md

 In progress.
 Evaluating react-intl

 ### Tests
-Uses Electron and Mocha for testing
+Uses Electron and Mocha for testing.
+Enzyme is the framework election for testing components